temporalio/documentation/docs/typescript/clients.md

 await handle.cancel();
 ```

-With `cancel`, Timers and Child Workflows have the opportunity to execute cleanup code.
+With `handle.cancel()`, Timers and Child Workflows have the opportunity to execute cleanup code.
-If you wish to skip that, you can also `terminate` forcefully.
+If you wish to skip that, you can also [`handle.terminate()`](https://typescript.temporal.io/api/interfaces/client.WorkflowHandle#terminate) forcefully.

 Temporal gives you fine grained control over what happens when you cancel a workflow.
 See our docs on [Cancellation Scopes](/docs/typescript/cancellation-scopes) for details and examples.